-FOREWORD 3 SCOPE AND APPLICATION 3 INTRODUCTION.
-1.1 The meaning of key terms 4 4 2.
-HOW TO DETERMINE FIRST AID REQUIREMENTS FOR YOUR WORKPLACE 2.1 The nature of the work and workplace hazards.
-2.2 Size and location of the workplace 2.3 The number and composition of workers and other people.
-7 8 3.
-FIRST AID EQUIPMENT, FACILITIES AND TRAINING 3.1 First aid kits 10 10 11 12 14 15 4.
-REVIEWING YOUR FIRST AID REQUIREMENTS APPENDIX A - FIRST AID AND THE RISK MANAGEMENT PROCESS APPENDIX B - EXAMPLE OF A FIRST AID ASSESSMENT 18 APPENDIX C - EXAMPLE OF CONTENTS FOR A FIRST AID KIT 20 APPENDIX D - STANDARD PRECAUTIONS FOR INFECTION CONTROL 22
+FOREWORD 2

+1. INTRODUCTION 3

+1.1 The meaning of key terms 3

+1.2 Who has health and safety duties in relation to first aid?
+4

+1.3 What is required in providing first aid?

+2. HOW TO DETERMINE FIRST AID REQUIREMENTS FOR YOUR WORKPLACE

+2.1 The nature of the work and workplace hazards 6

+2.2 Size and location of the workplace 7

+2.3 The number and composition of workers and other people 8

+3. FIRST AID EQUIPMENT, FACILITIES AND TRAINING

+3.1 First aid kits 9

+3.2 First aid signs 10

+3.3 Other first aid equipment 10

+3.4 First aid facilities 11

+3.5 First aiders 13

+3.6 First aid procedures 15

+3.7 Providing first aid information 16

+4. REVIEWING YOUR FIRST AID REQUIREMENTS 17

+APPENDIX A - FIRST AID AND THE RISK MANAGEMENT PROCESS 18

+APPENDIX B - EXAMPLE OF A FIRST AID ASSESSMENT 19

+APPENDIX C - EXAMPLE OF CONTENTS FOR A FIRST AID KIT 21

+APPENDIX D - STANDARD PRECAUTIONS FOR INFECTION CONTROL 23

+LIST OF AMENDMENTS 25